-- Across Europe, from 30 June 2016, is fully committed to ensure transparency is respected, resulting in being open about our activities and interactions by disclosing payments made to HCP/HCOs as described in Annex 1 EFPIA recommendation of the EFPIA Code of Practice. - Ipsen will also comply with the local applicable laws and regulations even in countries where deviations are allowed, but only to the extent necessary to comply with such national law or regulation. - Will maintain the identity of the HCP/HCO depending on the local regulation and consent, where disclosures on an individual name basis are subject to appropriate consent; where such consent cannot be secured, related ToVs will be disclosure in aggregate.
+- Across Europe, from 30 June 2016, is fully committed to ensure transparency is respected, resulting in being open about our activities and interactions by disclosing payments made to HCP/HCOs as described in the EFPIA Code of Practice. - Ipsen will also comply with the local applicable laws and regulations even in countries where deviations are allowed, but only to the extent necessary to comply with such national law or regulation. - Will maintain the identity of the HCP/HCO depending on the local regulation.
+The legal basis for disclosure will vary as appropriate by country and may be 'legal obligation', 'legitimate interests' or 'consent', as applicable.
+Where disclosures on an individual name basis are subject to appropriate consent and such consent cannot be secured, related ToVs will be disclosed in aggregate.